Rula Lenska

-Rula Lenska (born Róża Maria Leopoldyna Łubieńska, 30 September 1947) is a British actress.
+Rula Lenska (born Roza Maria Leopoldyna Lubienski 30 September 1947) is a British actress.
 She mainly appears in British stage and television productions and is known in the United States for a series of television advertisements in the 1970s and 1980s.
 She is known for the films Queen Kong and Aura, and she portrayed Claudia Colby in the ITV soap opera Coronation Street.

 Lenska was married to the actors Brian Deacon (1977–1987) and Dennis Waterman (1987–1998).
+Both marriages ended in divorce.

 Early life

 Lenska was born in England in the village of Diddington, near St Neots, Huntingdonshire, in a Polish resettlement camp that had previously been the EVAC American Military Hospital.
 Her birth was registered in nearby St Neots.
-Her family are members of the Polish nobility, bearing the Pomian coat of arms, and before the war owned a castle and estate in Kazimierza Wielka, Poland.
-Her father, Major Count Ludwik Łubieński, was personal secretary to Józef Beck, Minister for Foreign Affairs in Poland before the German occupation of the country.
-Later, he became adjutant to General Sikorski, Prime Minister of the Polish Government in Exile and chief of the Polish military mission in Gibraltar during World War II; during the Cold War he headed the CIA-funded Polish Section of Radio Free Europe in Germany.
+Her family is Polish nobility, bearing the Pomian coat of arms, and before the war owned a castle and estate in Kazimierza Wielka.
+Her father, Major Ludwik Łubieński, was personal secretary to Józef Beck, Minister for Foreign Affairs in Poland before the German occupation of the country.
+Later, he became adjutant to General Sikorski, Prime Minister of the Polish Government in Exile and was chief of the Polish military mission in Gibraltar during World War II.
+During the Cold War he headed the CIA-funded Polish Section of Radio Free Europe in Germany.

 Her mother was Countess Elżbieta Tyszkiewicz, who escaped from Poland to Italy during the German occupation, but was captured with her own mother and sent to Ravensbrück concentration camp, where they survived for two years.
 Lenska has two sisters: Anna, an actress who appeared in films in the late-1950s and early-1960s, and Gabriela.
 Lenska was educated at the Ursuline Convent School in Westgate-on-Sea, Kent.